1. Date Palm (Phoenix Dactylifera)

-- Date palms require well-drained, deep sandy loam soils that can hold moisture in.
-The soil needs to have a pH of 8 to11 and be free from calcium carbonate.
+- Date Palms require well-drained, deep sandy loam soils that can hold moisture in.
+The soil needs to have a pH of 8 to 11 and be free from calcium carbonate.

-- How sweet and plump the date is depends on the glucose, fructose and sucrose content of the fruit.
+- How sweet and plump the date tree is depends on the glucose, fructose and sucrose content of the fruit.

 - While the Phoenix Dactylifera grows easily from seed, dates from seedling plants can be small and of low quality.
-Only 50% off the seedlings will be the fruit-bearing female, while the males act as the pollinators only.
+Only 50% of the seedlings will be the fruit-bearing female, while the males act as the pollinators only.

-- After planting, date palms can take four to eight years to bear fruit, but those grown from cuttings will bear dates two or three years earlier than their seedling-grown counterparts.
+- After planting, Date Palms can take four to eight years to bear fruit, but those grown from cuttings will bear dates two or three years earlier than their seedling-grown counterparts.

 A common garden plant for the UAE, Bougainvillea blooms with white flowers, with each cluster of three surrounded by bright bracts in colours such as pink, magenta, purple, red, orange, or yellow.
-These are the colours associated with this vibrant plant, which makes it a lovely addition to the flower bed.
+These are the colours associated with this vibrant flowering plant, which makes it a lovely addition to the flower bed.

-- The thorny, vine-like plant can grow up to 12 metres, making it a good choice if you need a plant to cover bare garden walls and fences, whilst adding a splash of colour.
+- The thorny, vine-like Bougainvillea plant can grow up to 12 metres, making it a good choice if you need a flowering plant to cover bare garden walls and fences, whilst adding a splash of colour.

-- During the dry summer they will become deciduous (in countries where there is regular rainfall all year they are evergreen).
+- During the dry summer Bougainvillea will become deciduous (in countries where there is regular rainfall all year they are evergreen).
 That said, it’s a hardy hot-weather plant and it has a high tolerance for drought.

 - They tend to flower all year round in equatorial regions while elsewhere they bloom every four to six weeks.